-Students who believe they or another member of the University Community may have been subjected to conduct that constitutes prohibited Sexual Harassment or Sexual Misconduct are encouraged to file a complaint with the Title IX Coordinator or Director of Legal Affairs.
-Students should also be aware that all employees at the University, other than those identified in Section XIX below, have an obligation to report information about Sexual Misconduct or Sexual Misconduct that they become aware of or witness.
+Students who believe they or another member of the University Community may have been subjected to conduct that constitutes prohibited Sexual Harassment or Sexual Misconduct are encouraged to file a complaint with the Title IX Coordinator.
+Students should also be aware that all employees at the University, other than those identified in Section XIX below, have an obligation to report information about Sexual Harassment or Sexual Misconduct that they become aware of or witness.
 Students may also file a complaint with the United States Department of Education's Office for Civil Rights, as set forth in Section VI(B) below.